stereobooster/zipper/Readme.md

   - [ ] if we have `seq` without label in `seq` - replace `seq` with it's children
 - visualization for `Mem`
 - `ign` doesn't work inside `lex`
+- `ign` + `opt` = ambigious parsing
+- `Warning: no value for width of non-ASCII character 207.
+Falling back to width of space character`
 - Kleene plus and other quantifiers
 - Compact display of grammar
   - Collapse `lex` nodes on click